pammacdotnet/TypstPaper/paper.typ

 ) <fig:mannot>

-Using Mannot, authors can insert visual callouts alongside concise textual explanations that are aligned with terms or sub-expressions within a formula.
+Using #Mannot, authors can insert visual callouts alongside concise textual explanations that are aligned with terms or sub-expressions within a formula.
 This approach transforms dense mathematical notation into explanatory material that is well-suited for textbooks, lectures, or tutorials.
 This can be taken even further when the same concept or equation is marked in the same color throughout the text.
 That way, the reader can connect the different parts and concepts much faster.

 The annotations are customizable in terms of style and positioning, allowing authors to fine-tune the didactic layout.
 The result is a document that not only presents mathematical content but also actively facilitates learning and comprehension.

 == Physics and Chemistry
-Scientific typesetting can be cumbersome, but packages like the aforementioned #package-link("Physica") make it much more straightforward.
-Physica provides concise, compact and semantically meaningful commands for advanced mathematical notation, ranging from vector calculus to tensor and quantum-mechanical expressions.
+Scientific typesetting can be cumbersome, but packages like the aforementioned #Physica make it much more straightforward. #Physica provides concise, compact and semantically meaningful commands for advanced mathematical notation, ranging from vector calculus to tensor and quantum-mechanical expressions.
 For vector calculus, `grad`, `curl` and `div` or `laplacian` can be used: $curl f$, $div arrow(v)$, $grad phi$, $laplacian u$.
 With specific commands for differentials and derivatives, first-order, mixed partials, and higher orders are automatically formatted.
 For instance, the code `$dd(x), dv(T, t), pdv(P, x), pdv(rho, y, 2)$` renders as: $ dd(x), dv(T, t), pdv(P, x), pdv(rho, y, 2). $
 // If quad is added in the preview, it must be added in the code.

 // #grid(